Tess600/ImPROMPTu/README.md

 - **T – Technical Examples**

 These elements give human creators a way to **prime AI systems for relevant, safe, and on-brand exchanges** that actually meet user needs instead of producing generic answers.
-The Framework allows the human user to employ each element to prime the AI for relevant & respectful exchanges that meet learning needs.
-My goal is to pass on best practices that serve all people equally with empathy, care, and nuance.
+The Framework allows the human user to employ each element to customize LLMs/AI for relevant exchanges that meet the user's needs.
+My goal is to pass on best practices that serve all.

 Questions?
 Please reach out to me.
 I hope ImPROMPTu paves the way for many fruitful collaborations ahead!

 Best,

 T. McCarthy, MLIS

 (Librarian and creator of this framework)

 ## The ImPROMPTu Framework